SpexGH/TheOtherUs/README.md

 ## Morphling
 ### **Team: Impostors**
-The Morphling is an Impostor which can additionally scan the appearance of a player.
-After an arbitrary time they can take on that appearance for 10s.\
+The Morphling is an Impostor which can additionally scan the appearance of a player.\
-\
+After an arbitrary time they can take on that appearance for a set duration which can be changed in the options.\
 **NOTE:**
 - They shrink to the size of the Mini when they copy its look.
 - The Hacker sees the new color on the admin table.